An immersed boundary method for solving compressible flow with arbitrarily irregular and moving geometry: Numerical experiments

+The computed density contours over a series of grids are shown in Fig.~\ref{fig:1_cyn_nomv_invis_density_contour}.
+An acceptable shock curvature profile can be observed even on the $150\times150$ grid, which has a grid resolution of about $0.04D$ ($25$ nodes per diameter).
+In addition, the plane of symmetry is well preserved over all the employed grids.
+The numerical Schlieren fields are presented in Fig.~\ref{fig:1_cyn_nomv_invis_schlieren}.
+Compared to the Schlieren photograph measured by \citet{bryson1961diffraction} and the interferometric measurements by \citet{kaca1988interferometric} as well as the numerical results in references \citep{sambasivan2009ghostb, ripley2006numerical, ji2010numerical}, the slip line, reflected shock, and diffracted shock over the immersed boundary are already resolved very well on the $600\times600$ grid, which illustrates the high accuracy of the developed method.

-The incident shock, reflected shock, and diffracted shock intersect and form an upper triple point on each side of the plane of symmetry.
-As shown in Fig.~\ref{fig:triplepoint}, this triple point travels in space and produces an upper triple-point path.
-Interferometric measurements of \cite{kaca1988interferometric} predict that this upper triple-point path is tangent to the cylinder at an angle of $33^{\circ}$ for Mach numbers in the range of $1.42 - 5.96$.
+As illustrated in Fig.~\ref{fig:shock_cylinder_demo_b}, the intersection of the incident shock, reflected shock, and diffracted shock forms a triple point.
+During the time-dependent evolution process, this triple point travels in space and produces a triple-point path, as captured in Fig.~\ref{fig:1_cyn_nomv_invis_overlap}.
+The interferometric measurements of \citet{kaca1988interferometric} predict that this triple-point path is tangent to the cylinder at an angle of $33^{\circ}$ for Mach numbers in the range of $1.42 - 5.96$.

-The predicted triple-point paths of this paper and the experimental correlation of \cite{kaca1988interferometric} are compared in Fig.~\ref{fig:1_cyn_triple_path}.
-The least square linear regressions of the predicted triple-point paths of TVD with grid $C$, $M$, and $F$ are about $29.0^{\circ}$, $29.5^{\circ}$, and $29.6^{\circ}$ respectively, of WENO with grid $C$, $M$, and $F$ are about $30.2^{\circ}$, $30.3^{\circ}$, and $30.3^{\circ}$ respectively.
-For grid $M$ with slip wall boundary condition, TVD and WENO predict $30.1^{\circ}$ and $30.3^{\circ}$ respectively.
-These results, which agree well with the experimental correlation of \cite{kaca1988interferometric} and very well with polynomial reconstruction based results of \cite{sambasivan2009ghostb}, cut-cell based results of \cite{ji2010numerical}, and unstructured mesh based results of \cite{ripley2006numerical}, demonstrate the accuracy of the developed method.
+The predicted triple-point paths are extracted and plotted in Fig.~\ref{fig:1_cyn_nomv_invis_triple_path}.
+The least square linear regressions of the predicted triple-point paths on the grids of $150\times150$, $300\times300$, $600\times600$, and $1200\times1200$ nodes are about $28.2^{\circ}$, $29.8^{\circ}$, $30.3^{\circ}$, and $30.9^{\circ}$, respectively.
+These results, which agree well with the experimental correlation of \citet{kaca1988interferometric} and very well with the polynomial reconstruction based results of \citet{sambasivan2009ghostb}, cut-cell based results of \citet{ji2010numerical}, and unstructured mesh based results of \citet{ripley2006numerical}, further demonstrate the validity of the developed method.